25 Tips to Lose Weight Fast

 What Are the Health Risks of Obesity?

-The health risks of obesity are conditions like hypertension, metabolic syndrome, cancer (breast, ovarian, prostrate, endometrial, colon, liver and kidney) and cardiovascular disease.
+The health risks of obesity are conditions like hypertension, metabolic syndrome, cancer (breast, ovarian, prostrate, endometrial, colon, liver, and kidney), and cardiovascular disease.

 Musculoskeletal disorders like osteoarthritis and catching serious viruses like COVID-19 are all linked to obesity.
 Many are hard to recover from.